yasasrich/Jenkins-Activity/README.md

 - This repository's structure is based on the Page Object Model structure.
 - In the `com.training.pom.pages` package, you will find 2 files: `AlertsPage.java` and `BasePage.java`
     - `BasePage.java` contains all the common functions and elements between all webpages.
-    - `AlertsPage.java` represents the elements in the (Robots Alerts Page)[https://robots.liberari.com/jsalerts].
+    - `AlertsPage.java` represents the elements in the [Robots Alerts Page](https://robots.liberari.com/jsalerts).

 - In the `com.training.pom.tests` package, you will find 2 files: `AlertsTest.java` and `BaseTest.java`
     - `BaseTest.java` contains all the common testing functions for all tests.